 - 2 cold large eggs

-1 Position a rack in the lower third of your oven and preheat the oven to 325°F. Line the bottom and sides of an 8-inch square baking pan with parchment paper or foil.
-Leave an overhang on the sides of the pan with the paper or foil to make it easier to lift out the brownies from the pan after they've cooked.
+Position a rack in the lower third of your oven and preheat the oven to 325°F. Line the bottom of an 8-inch square baking pan with foil or parchment paper in such a way as there is an overhang on two opposite sides to make it easy to lift the brownies out when they're done.

 2 Place the butter, cocoa, sugar, and salt in a medium-sized metal bowl.
 Fill a large skillet halfway with water and bring to a bare simmer.
 Set the bowl of the butter cocoa mixture in skillet of simmering water.
 Stir the butter cocoa mixture until the butter has melted and the mixture is smooth and hot to touch.
 Remove the bowl from the skillet and let it cool down a bit, from hot to warm.

 3 Stir in the almond extract.
 Stir in the eggs, one at a time, beating strongly after each addition.
 Once the batter is well mixed and shiny and thick, stir in the flour.
 Beat for 40 strokes with a wooden spoon.
 Mix in the pecans.
 Pour the batter into the prepared lined pan and smooth the surface evenly.